josephowr/Hand-Gesture/README.md

 Capture Video: Using OpenCV, the script captures live video feed from the webcam.
 Process Frames: Each frame is processed using MediaPipe to detect and track hand landmarks.
 Draw Landmarks: The detected hand landmarks are drawn on the video frames.
-The distance between the funger tip and the thumb tip is calculated, the distance is used to control the zoom in/out of the document.
+The distance between the finger tip and the thumb tip is calculated, the distance is used to control the zoom in/out of the document.
 I used Adobe Acrobat Document viewer.
 Before running the code, make sure the document viewer title in your code![Doc](https://github.com/Stud58/Hand-Gesture/assets/118792996/181e16f7-0108-4222-a6a4-7b43d0b589d4)is set the same as  the title of the document viewer(Adobe Acrobat)

 Algorithm